-(a) \$ making recommendations on changes to the current funding framework in relation to: whether the current funding framework and approach will be able to make it possible to achieve the enrolment target of 1 million students in TVET Colleges by 2014 and 4 million by 2030; \$ the funding of all Ministerial approved programmes and other skills ŝ programmes; \$ how to deal with the under-funding of TVET Colleges as a result of over- \$ \$ \$ enrolment (the current funding norms deal with over-funding and application of a claw back mechanism); \$ whether the funding norms should continue using least cost of delivery and \$ apply funding formulas, or use average cost to avoid administrative burden of applying and revising formulas (if needs be) at certain intervals; \$ whether the current rate of college fee applied is appropriate (currently 20% of the total programme cost); \$ what measures should be considered for adjusting the funding requirements for distance education and for experiential learning: \$ how the earmarked recurrent funding should be applied in terms of its varied cost inputs per college; \$ the relevance of the Basic Minimum Package; \$ dealing with poor performance by TVET Colleges directly rather than indirectly by decreasing enrolments as it is currently stipulated in the funding norms; \$ bridging programmes e.g. Literacy, Mathematics, Science, etc.; \$ efficiency rates such as pass rate, throughput rate, certification rate, etc. taking into cognisance that some colleges have been put under administration; and and to Bridge data to the Bas that o occir put didder admittibilitation, and a mechanism to subsidise private TVET Colleges.
+(a) making recommendations on changes to the current funding framework in relation to: \$ whether the current funding framework and approach will be able to make it possible to achieve the enrolment target of 1 million students in TVET Colleges by 2014 and 4 million by 2030; \$ \$ \$ the funding of all Ministerial approved programmes and other skills Ş programmes; \$ how to deal with the under-funding of TVET Colleges as a result of over- \$ enrolment (the current funding norms deal with over-funding and application of a claw back mechanism); \$ whether the funding norms should continue using least cost of delivery and \$ apply funding formulas, or use average cost to avoid administrative burden of applying and revising formulas (if needs be) at certain intervals; \$ whether the current rate of college fee applied is appropriate (currently 20% of the total programme cost); \$ what measures should be considered for adjusting the funding requirements for distance education and for experiential learning; \$ how the earmarked recurrent funding should be applied in terms of its varied cost inputs per college; \$ the relevance of the Basic Minimum Package; \$ dealing with poor performance by TVET Colleges directly rather than indirectly by decreasing enrolments as it is currently stipulated in the funding norms; \$ bridging programmes e.g. Literacy, Mathematics, Science, etc.; Ş efficiency rates such as pass rate, throughput rate, certification rate, etc. taking • into cognisance that some colleges have been put under administration; and \$ a mechanism to subsidise private TVET Colleges. • a martin to opposite private 1 7 D1 Colleges.